wellsjo/console.save/README.md

 # console.save
-This script extends the console object and allows you to save JSON objects locally from the browser.
+This script extends the `console` object in the browser and allows you to save JSON objects to your desktop.

 The way it works is it creates a phantom download link to a `Blob` of the JSON object and spoofs the user clicking it.
 You can use it by copy and pasting the script into the console, or use it programmatically by including the file.

-## Code Example
+## Example
 Console
 ```JavaScript
 var data = {